 The conductive fabric changes its resistance based on the stretch of the fabric, which is used to determine the users posture.
 The conductive fabric will be lose (low resistance) when the user is slouching and visa vasa and when the user has a correct posture.

-Press for The Posture Suspenders:
+Media coverage of The Posture Suspenders: